-- 1. Acquire behavioural skills required for their personal and professional life. - 2.
-Help students develop their leadership skills. - 3.
-Read and comprehend texts and respond appropriately in different Socio-Cultural contexts. - 4.
-Communicate their ideas effectively orally and in written form.
+- 1. Improve students' fluency in spoken English. - 2.
+Enable them to acquire behavioural skills required for their personal and professional life. - 3.
+Help students develop their vocabulary. - 4.
+Read and comprehend texts and respond appropriately in different Socio-Cultural contexts. - 5.
+Communicate their ideas effectively orally and in written form

-COURSE OUTCOMES: At the end of the course, students would be able to:
+Course Outcomes: At the end of the course, students would be able to: